arturnt/facebook-events/README.md

 config.event only takes on value in the array: AddToCart - this will allow the code to track add to cart events on the product pages.
 This will also send an AddToCart event on the /cart page, which actually sends ALL line items in the cart.

+If you want to send purchase data that indicates whether it is a subscription or single purchase, then use subscriptionCheck: true

 Use:
 ```
 "all-pages": {